We believe that our employees are our greatest resource whose input and development are essential to the organization’s success.

 Laura works with communities and stakeholders to bring beautiful and vibrant spaces to Baltimore.

 Laura believes that a sense of wonder at the natural world can enrich lives.
-She grew up with the woods of Harford County as her backyard and spent many hours traipsing in the stream, catching crayfish, and .
+She grew up with the woods of Harford County as her backyard and spent many hours traipsing in the stream and catching crayfish.
 Fittingly, Laura worked as a natural resource biologist and then planner for the Maryland Department of Natural Resources before joining Parks & People.
-Now that she lives and works in the City, parks are her backyard.
+Now that she lives and works in the city, parks are her backyard.
 Laura believes everyone should have access to safe, beautiful and enjoyable open space, and is passionate about fostering discovery of nature in the urban environment.

-B.S in Biology from Washington College and Completing an M.S. in Environmental Sciences and Policy from Johns Hopkins University.
-Live in Hampden, love my cat and husband, love to knit and enjoy city life.
+She has a B.S in Biology from Washington College and an M.S. in Environmental Sciences and Policy from Johns Hopkins University.
+In her spare time, she takes advantage of living in a vibrant city, knits and spends as much time as she can with her husband and daughter.

 Steve works with communities throughout Baltimore to envision and bring their park visions to life.